 - Competitor analysis: Another vital part of your research should involve checking out the brands who are already doing what you want to do (or similar), so you can get a better idea of how you can stand out.
 Analyse what they do well, and what’s not working for them.
 Most importantly, where are the gaps?

-- Find a cofounder: Not all entrepreneurs need a cofounder, but many find it hugely beneficial, providing them with complementary skills and moral support, not to mention an extra pair of hands.
+- Find a co-founder: Not all entrepreneurs need a co-founder, but many find it hugely beneficial, providing them with complementary skills and moral support, not to mention an extra pair of hands.
 For more advice, check out our blog on the benefits of having a co-founder.
-And if you’re not sure where to find one, we’ve got that covered too: Where do I find a co-founder for my business?
+And if you’re not sure where to find one, we’ve got that covered too: How to find a business partner

 - Write a business plan: We’ve all heard the saying: Fail to plan, plan to fail.
 And nowhere is that more important than when starting a business.
 Yes, there are bound to be lots of unknowns, but planning your overall strategy and mapping it all out will put you in the best position to reach your objectives.
 For an idea of what your plan should contain, have a gander at our Ultimate Guide to Starting a Business, and when it comes to planning your finances, our Ultimate Guide to Start-Up Costs will be just what you need.

 - Source funding: Chances are you’ll be needing some cash to get your idea off the ground, and thankfully there are plenty of options open to you, from grants to bank loans, angel investors to crowdfunding.
 For all the pros and cons of the various options, flip over to our Ultimate Guide to Startup Funding, which will fill you in.